- UChicago Medicine AdventHealth

 You can ease your seasonal allergies by avoiding contact with allergens.
 For instance, limit your time outside when pollen counts are high.
 Over-the-counter medications such as Claritin or Zyrtec and nasal sprays can help, too.

-How Can I Tell if it’s Allergies, a Cold or COVID-19?
+How Can I Tell if It’s Allergies, a Cold or COVID-19?

 You might have allergies if: